MaxxiPaxxi/MaxxiPaxxi/README.md

 ![](https://img.shields.io/badge/-Physicist-brightgreen) ![](https://img.shields.io/badge/-Mathematician-green) ![](https://img.shields.io/badge/-Linux%20Nerd-green)

-*Currently pursuing a Bachelor (BsC) in Mathematics and Physics.
+*Currently pursuing a Bachelor (BsC) in Mathematics and Physics at Ecole Polytechnique in Paris.
 Will pursue a Master (MScT) in AI in 2022.*

 ## Hi there!  👋